vijeth11/UdemyMaxMillerFlutter/README.md

 # George Builder

- This is a story play game which revolves around the new life of George who has just come to Happy Village and is planning to help vilagers to build and improve the infrastructure of the village and enhance it to become a greate town.
+ This is a story play game which revolves around the new life of George who has just come to Happy Village and is planning to help vilagers to build and improve the infrastructure of the village and enhance it to become a greate town.The map is built using Tiled app, game assets from itch.io

 # Visual Novel